The policy is structured so you can quickly find answers to the questions which interest you the most.

 Information we collect from other sources

-- We and our marketing partners, affiliates, or analytics or service providers, use technologies such as cookies, beacons, tags, and scripts, to analyze trends, administer the website, tracking users’ movements around the website, and to gather demographic information about our user base as a whole.
+Using these tracking technologies, we analyze trends, administer the website, track users’ movements around the website, and gather demographic information about our user base as a whole.
 We may receive reports based on the use of these technologies by these companies on an individual and aggregated basis.